The Gear Tunnel

 LED lights built into sideview mirrors

 The Rivian is the ideal vehicle to go camping with.
 The folks at Rivian know this and added a lot of simple features that do not add any bulk to its overall form factor.
 The LEDs built into the side-view mirrors—which can light up a campsite or tailgate—is a perfect example.
-While they are not as bright as the headlights, they add additional lighting to your camp site or beach BBQ.
+While they are not as bright as the headlights, they add additional lighting from different angles to your camp site or beach BBQ.
 Don’t like them?
 Don’t use them.
 They blend in seamlessly.